noujoudahbali/project_lime/ReadMe.md

 ## Airflow setup :
 - add lime-projelime as S3BucketName in Admin -> Variables
 - add AWS credentials in Admin -> Connections ( Login and password ad and secret key)
-- make sure data, logs, plugins folders are created for aiflow tow ork properly
+- make sure data, logs, plugins folders are created for aiflow to work properly (at the repo root level)

 Launch Airflow : docker-compose up